Artist Statement, Biography, Resume, Interviews and Favorite Quotes

 Education

 Kathleen Zimmerman received artistic merit scholarships and academic grants from the University of Hartford Art School in West Hartford, CT.
 There she earned her BFA majoring in sculpture & printmaking.
-Since graduation, she has taken printmaking workshops at Zea Mays Printmaking in Florence, MA, made molds of large scale sculpture for Lands End Sculpture Center, taught art to middle school children in the public school system, participated in an informal residency in Beijing, China before opening up her own studio, Zimmerman Fine Art Studio, in Willington, CT.
+Since graduation, she has taken printmaking workshops at Zea Mays Printmaking in MA, made molds of large scale sculpture for Lands End Sculpture Center in CO, taught art at Irving Robbins Middle School in CT, participated in an informal residency in Beijing, China before opening up her own studio, Zimmerman Fine Art Studio, in CT.

 Art

 Kathleen Zimmerman's love affair with form, along with her natural tendency to use symbolism and surrealism in her work, has come together to create her distinctive visual language.
 Zimmerman uses this language to communicate ideas concerning relationships, the environment and culture.
 Elements of the natural world, especially animals, are the subject matter she uses to express these ideas.
-Drawing, printmaking, sculpture and the written word are her mediums of choice.
+Drawing, printmaking, sculpture, the written and spoken word are her medias of choice.

 Canal Street Art Gallery, Look to Nature - Up Close & Personal, Bellows Falls, VT